Aaron Davidson

 Aaron Davidson (born 1971) is an American lawyer and businessman.

-Davidson is the director of business development of the biophilic art and design firm/gallery Plant the Future, Conviction2, Inc. and the art firm/sports art gallery OG4ever and former chairman of the board of governors of the North American Soccer League, and former president of Traffic Sports USA.
-The Brazilian José Hawilla, owner and founder of Traffic Group, named Davidson VP of sales and marketing of his company's North American headquarters in 2003.
-Davidson then became President of Traffic Sports USA in 2012.
+Davidson is a former chairman of the board of governors of the North American Soccer League, and former president of Traffic Sports USA.

+Davidson was named VP of sales and marketing of Traffic Group's North American headquarters in 2003.
+He then became President of Traffic Sports USA in 2012.
 Davidson spearheaded sponsorship sales for Copa America from 2004–2015 and for CONCACAF from 2012–2015 highlighted by increasing Copa America sponsorship from about $5 million to over $50 million and selling the first overarching CONCACAF partnership to Scotiabank.
 Davidson also led the reestablishment of the North American Soccer League (NASL) and was part of the founding groups of Pan-American Sports Network – PSN (today Fox Sports Latin America) and the Tour de las Américas (today PGA Tour Latinoamericano).

 Davidson was one of 14 suspects indicted and detained in the 2015 FIFA corruption case.
 He was banned by the FIFA Ethics Committee.
 In May 2015, Davidson pleaded not guilty in Brooklyn Federal Court and was released on $5 million bond.
 Subsequently, in October 2016, Davidson pleaded guilty and forfeited $507,900 with sentencing set for October 3, 2019.
 In September 2018, FIFA's ethics committee imposed life ban on Davidson for bribery and corruption and a $1.03 million fine.